-For further details on the above other requirements, please see PharmD on the Faculty of Pharmacy and Pharmaceutical Studies website: www.pharm. ualberta.ca.
+For further details on the above other requirements, please see PharmD on the Faculty of Pharmacy and Pharmaceutical Studies website: www.pharm.ualberta. ca.

-Note: Proof of current licensure as a pharmacist with the Alberta College of Pharmacists and authorization to administer drugs by injection can occur after admission to the program, but must occur prior to the first rotation commencing [see §143.3.3(3)b.].
+Note: Proof of current licensure as a pharmacist with the Alberta College of Pharmacists and authorization to administer drugs by injection can occur after admission to the program, but must occur prior to the first rotation commencing [see Promotion and/or Continuation (b)].

-III.
 Selection Process

-- (1) The Admissions Committee has the responsibility of selecting from among the applicants those individuals who have the highest levels of professional and academic achievement, and a demonstrated promise to successfully complete the program.
-The number of applicants is expected to exceed the number of available spaces and therefore not all qualified candidates will be selected for interview or offered admission. - (2) Applicants are ranked on academic achievement, professional experience, cover letter, letters of reference and a personal interview.
+The Admissions Committee has the responsibility of selecting from among the applicants those individuals who have the highest levels of professional and academic achievement, and a demonstrated promise to successfully complete the program.
+The number of applicants is expected to exceed the number of available spaces and therefore not all qualified candidates will be selected for interview or offered admission.

+Applicants are ranked on academic achievement, professional experience, cover letter, letters of reference and a personal interview.

 Deposit: Upon notification of admission, successful applicants will be required to confirm their admission and intention to register by submitting a nonrefundable tuition deposit within the time specified in the letter of acceptance.
 The deposit will be credited toward payment of tuition upon completion of registration.
-(See §13.5.3).
+(See Program-specific Deposits on Confirmation of Admission).

-16.13 Faculty of Physical Education and Recreation
+Faculty of Physical Education and Recreation